unit8co/darts/docs/userguide/forecasting_overview.md

 forecast = model.predict(series=[series3, series4], n=36)  # predict potentially different series
 ```

-Furthermore, we define the following types of time series consummed by the models:
+Furthermore, we define the following types of time series consumed by the models:

 * **Target series:** the series that we are interested in forecasting.
 * **Covariate series:** some other series that we are not interested in forecasting, but that can provide valuable inputs to the forecasting model.